 7. List of names and addresses of principal sponsors (Ninongs & Ninangs): This has to be submitted to the parish office one week before the wedding date.
 Church policy requires at least a pair of sponsors and, ideally, a maximum of six sponsors.

 for widows or widowers: A copy of the death certificate of the former spouse must be presented to the parish office.

 for Renewal of Vows: remember to bring a copy of the Catholic Marriage Contract.

 Incoming search terms:

 - church wedding requirements

-- requirements for a traditional church wedding in the philippines
+- requirements for church wedding in the philippines